CLTS FS Instructions Module 5 - Behaviors

 • Constant supervision (“in-line of sight”)

-• Regular time-outs: Child requires frequent breaks from activities to regain a state of calm behavior; this could include in-school suspension.
-This does not include use of grounding or removing privileges as punishment for a behavior.
+• Regular time-outs: Child requires frequent breaks from activities to regain a state of calm behavior; this includes in-school suspension.
+This can include grounding or removing privileges as punishment for a behavior.

-• Restricted community access: A specific treatment or intervention decision to restrict the child’s access to the community to prevent harm to themselves or others.
+• Restricted community access: Restricting the child’s access to the community to prevent harm to themselves or others.

 Medical/Professional Intervention